Qlik-PE/Teradata/Configuring Teradata 17 with Qlik Replicate/readme.md

 **Configure Teradata as a source in Connection Manager for Attunity.**

-Click "Manage Endpoint Connections" and follwing window should popup.
+Click "Manage Endpoint Connections" and following window should popup.

 ***Figure A.2.0.***
-Environment Path
+Configure Source Connections
 ![SourceConnection](./media/image8.jpeg)

 Select "Target" as role and "Teradata" as Type.